 ALEXANDER: I'll do that, I will mention some of them, I probably will leave out some of them.
-In the beginning it took us a couple of years to get chairs in all of our departments.
-We took some time before we hired a chair.
-Dr. Roger Good in Family Medicine; Dr. Les Walls in Family

-Medicine were really very good.
-Dr. Daniel Plunket, Dr. Bob Block in Pediatrics, Dr. Block came after Dr. Daniel Plunket.
-Dr. Jack Nettles in OB.
+We were, in the beginning it took us a couple of years to get chairs in all of our departments.
+In a couple of them we really took some time before we hired a chair.
+Roger Goodman, Roger Good in Family Medicine; Dr. Les Walls in Family Medicine were really very, very good.
+Dr. Plunket, Bob Block in Pediatrics, Bob came after Dr. Daniel Plunket.
+Jack Nettles in OB.
 Jack was one of the program directors of OB, wanted to join us as a chairman.
-We hired him as a chairman, so he was very familiar with TMEF and how it worked, and very familiar with the OU residency programs at the hospitals.
-So, that was again something that helped us.
-Dr. Daniel Duffy in Internal Medicine was one of our chairs.
-Dr. Steve Saltzman followed Dr. Jack Nettles in OB, followed by Dr. Jim Beeson.
+We hired him as a chairman, so he was very familiar with TMEF and how it worked, and very familiar with the OB residency programs at the hospitals.
+So, that was again something that helped us get started.
+Dan Duffy in Internal Medicine was one of our chairs.
+Steve Saltzman followed Jack Nettles in OB, followed by Jim Beeson.
 All of those were in OB.
-Dr. Tom Broughan in Surgery.
-Dr. Tony Howard in Surgery.
-Dr. Mike Morris followed Dr. Jon Calvert in Family Medicine.
+Tom Broughan in Surgery.
+Tony Howard in Surgery.
+Mike Morris followed Dr. Calvert in Family Medicine that was very good.
 So, we've really been very blessed to have some outstanding chairs for our academic departments.
+We've had some excellent.

-THOMPSON: The two you've missed, which you don't miss much-Dr. James Allen?
+THOMPSON: The two you've missed, which you don't miss much-Dr. Allen?

-ALEXANDER: Dr. James Allen-
+ALEXANDER: Dr. Allen-